Scott Fitzgerald pinned human intelligence on its tolerance of paradox. But what kind of artificial intelligence could pass his test?

 Fitzgerald, having lost his ability to balance opposing ideas, falls into a drab, routinized existence.
 Every moment, from his morning routine to dinner with friends, becomes a forced act.
 He mimics the life of a successful literary man without actually living it.

-AIs are unable to hold two opposing thoughts at once.
 Too often, this is where AIs get stuck today.
 They offer a cheap imitation of a life well-lived, but only from a narrow perspective.
 They are unable to hold two opposing thoughts at once, instead needing to exist in a state where decisions are made with one model or another, but not debate between the two.
 If they faced the Fitzgerald test, they wouldn’t pass it.

 Take a simple example.
 When a navigation app redirects stop-and-go traffic from the New Jersey Turnpike onto local roads in the town of Leonia, otherwise quiet neighborhoods become overrun with shortcut-seeking app-watchers.
 A compassionate human might weigh up the cost-benefit analysis of a shorter trip with the potential annoyance of hapless suburbanites.
 But a naïve AI, focused only on finding the fastest travel time, won’t.
 Local authorities are now plotting to fine non-residents caught driving through the area during rush-hour, even though they’re just following the directions on their smartphones.